archsh/logcountd/README.md

-# logcountd
+# logmarked
-A log counter.
+A log processor.